AlirioLau/metalkit.github.io/_posts/2017-07-29-using-arkit-with-metal.markdown

 }
 {% endhighlight %}

-In the fragment shader we sample the two textures to get the color at the given texture coordinate after which we return the coverted `RGB` color:
+In the fragment shader we sample the two textures to get the color at the given texture coordinate after which we return the converted `RGB` color:

 {% highlight swift %}fragment float4 capturedImageFragmentShader(ImageColorInOut in [[stage_in]],
                                             texture2d<float, access::sample> textureY [[ texture(1) ]],